 At the saddle it became extremely windy.
 So much so that I had to use a carabineer to fasten my hat to my camelback.
 It also became a lot colder.
 It remained windy and cold for the remainder of the hike toward the summit.

 The trail then takes you on some short switchbacks through a cliff area.
 After getting through this area, the summit comes into view and doesn’t look that far off.
-The remainder of the hike is just following the trail and watching the metal hut on the summit get closer and closer.
+The remainder of t

 We reached the summit at 11:15 and spent a half an hour taking pictures, signing the log book, eating lunch, and hunkering down on the East side of the summit ridge to get out of the wind.